 In August 2013, the Company implemented the Board Diversity Policy.
 The Company strongly believes that board diversity will contribute significantly to the enhancement of the overall performance of the Company.
 The Company views board diversity as the key element for accomplishing its strategic goals and sustainable development.
 In determining the composition of the Board, the Company takes into account diversity of the Board from a number of perspectives, including but not limited to gender, age, educational background, professional experience, skills, knowledge, duration of service and time commitment, etc. All appointments made or to be made by the Board are merit-based, and candidates are selected based on objective criteria taking full consideration of board diversity.
 Final decisions are comprehensively made based on each candidate's attributes and the consideration for his/her valuable contributions that can be made to the Board.
 The Nomination Committee oversees the implementation of Board Diversity Policy, reviews the existing policy as and when appropriate, and recommends proposals for revisions for the Board's approval.

 There is currently one female Director on the Board.
-The Board currently comprises experts from diversified professions such as telecommunications, accounting, finance, law, banking, regulatory, compliance and management with diversification in terms of gender, age, duration of service, etc., advancing the enhancement of management standard and the further standardization of corporate governance practices, which results in a more comprehensive and balanced Board structure and decision-making process.
+The Company will continue to be committed to maintaining gender diversity in the composition of the Board.
+The Board currently comprises experts from diversified professions such as telecommunications, accounting, finance, law, banking, regulatory, compliance, management and economics with diversification in terms of gender, age, duration of service, etc., advancing the enhancement of management standard and the further standardisation of corporate governance practices, which results in a more comprehensive and balanced Board structure and decision-making process.
 Each Director brings to the Board different views and perspectives.
 Both the Nomination Committee and the Board believe that the gender, age, educational background, professional experience, skills, knowledge and the duration of service of the Board members are in alignment with the Board Diversity Policy.

 The below chart sets out the analysis of the current Board composition: